The British Mark I Brodie & the U.S. P17, know the difference

 Both the British and American helmet's have marking stamped into the steel on the underside of the helmet's skirt.
 In the case of the British Mark I there is typically a letter followed by a slash followed by another letter.
 Next to this code there are a series of numbers.
 The first letters represent the company who pressed the helmet.
 The letter which follows the slash represents the company who rolled the steel provide for the helmet.
 There were at least six British helmet manufactures and nine steel suppliers.
 The series of number which follow the manufacture mark is a heating lot number used by the factory in the manufacturing process.

-while the steel was rolled by Thomas Firth and Sons
+Dixon & Sons while the steel was rolled by Thomas

 Most American helmets lack manufacture marks.
 A few have turned up with manufacture marks similar to those found on British shells A number of firms made P17s for the U.S. Military.
 McCord Radiator, Ford Motor Company were both known to have made P17s, but there were undoubtedly more.
 It is unknown what is any maker marks these companies used.
 Most American helmet do have heating lot numbers.
 The code usually starts with a Z and is followed by a series of numbers.